wpmudev/signup-code/README.md

 **INACTIVE NOTICE: This plugin is unsupported by WPMUDEV, we've published it here for those technical types who might want to fork and maintain it for their needs.**

+## Translations

+Translation files can be found at https://github.com/wpmudev/translations

+## Usage

-## Signup Code blocks visitors from registering a new site or user account without providing a custom, network specific, signup code.
+Signup Code blocks visitors from registering a new site or user account without providing a custom, network specific, signup code.

 Add a simple, effective layer of protection and ensure only specific people can create new users or sites.
 Designed to compliment any Multisite configuration and work flawlessly with other third-party plugins.